-In 1982, the School changed its name to The National Film and Television School, reflecting the fact that many of its graduates went on to make their careers in TV.
+In 1982, the School changed its name to The National Film and Television School, reflecting the fact that many of its graduates went on to make their careers in television.
 That same year it launched a pilot project for continuing professional development.
-Financed by a one-off grant from the Eady fund, this led to the establishment of the National Short Course Training Programme (now ShortCourses@NFTS), which has been running courses ever since on all areas of film and television production.
+Financed by a one-off grant from the Eady fund, this led to the establishment of the National Short Course Training Programme (now NFTS Short Courses Beaconsfield), which has been running courses ever since on all areas of film and television production.

 By the early 1990s, the NFTS had modified its original stance on course structure, deciding to provide specialisation at the time of entry.
-The first year still offered a general course, followed in the next two years by focused training in one of the ten specialist areas of direction, writing, editing, camera, sound, animation, design, producing, documentary and composing.
+The first year still offered a general course, followed in the next two years by focused training in one of the ten specialist areas of directing, writing, editing, camera, sound, animation, design, producing, documentary and composing.

 While NFTS courses had always been practice-based rather than academic, with graduates awarded a Diploma and Industry-recognised NFTS Associate status, Bayly recognised a growing trend towards a requirement for academic qualifications.
 The Royal College of Art agreed to validate the School's courses and 2000 saw the first intake of students who would graduate with an MA.
 In 2002, Bayly introduced the first of the shorter Diploma courses, established to meet an urgent Industry need for properly trained sound recordists.